PyFstat/PyFstat/README.md

 PyFstat requires `python3.6+`.
 While many systems come with a system-wide python installation, it may not be sufficiently recent for this package;
-and anyway it can often be easier to manage a user-specific python installation - this way one does not require root access to install or remove modules.
+anyway, it can often be easier to manage a user-specific python installation (this way one does not require root access to install or remove modules).
-One method to do this, is to use the `conda` system, either through the stripped down [miniconda](https://conda.pydata.org/miniconda.html) installation, or the full-featured [anaconda](https://www.anaconda.com/products/individual#Downloads)
+One method to do this is to use the `conda` system, either through the stripped down [miniconda](https://conda.pydata.org/miniconda.html) installation, or the full-featured [anaconda](https://www.anaconda.com/products/individual#Downloads)